Beaches & Islands

 Have good old-fashioned fun by jumping in an inflatable banana and getting pulled around the beach at high speed by a boat.
 Banana rides are RD $ 150 - around US $ 2.50.

 Ocean Diving runs professional diving tours of the local coral reef and shipwrecks, as well as boat excursions and scuba and snorkelling lessons.
 Highlights include night-time dives and the Catuan wreck.
 Are you an experienced adventurer?
 Hire a kayak and a snorkelling set and go your own way.
-Bookings are via the Ocean Diving website.
+Bookings can be done online right here.

 Boca Chica is about 25 miles and 35 minutes from Santo Domingo by car.